rsundqvist/id-translation/docs/documentation/translator-config.rst

 Score function
 ~~~~~~~~~~~~~~
-There are some :attr:`~rics.mapping.types.ScoreFunction` s which take additional keyword arguments.
+There are some :attr:`~id_translation.mapping.types.ScoreFunction` s which take additional keyword arguments.
 These must
 be declared in a ``[*.overrides.<score-function-name>]``-subsection.
+See: :mod:`id_translation.mapping.score_functions`
-See: :mod:`rics.mapping.score_functions` for options.
+for options.

 Score function heuristics
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Heuristics may be used to aid an underlying `score_function` to make more difficult matches.
-There are two types of heuristic functions: :attr:`~rics.mapping.types.AliasFunction` s and Short-circuiting functions (which are really just differently interpreted :attr:`~rics.mapping.types.FilterFunction` s).
+There are two types of heuristic functions: :attr:`~id_translation.mapping.types.AliasFunction` s and Short-circuiting functions (which are really just differently interpreted :attr:`~id_translation.mapping.types.FilterFunction` s).

-Heuristics are given in ``[[*.mapping.score_function_heuristics]]`` **list**-subsections (note the double brackets) and are applied in the order in which they are given by the :class:`~rics.mapping.HeuristicScore` wrapper class.
+Heuristics are given in ``[[*.mapping.score_function_heuristics]]`` **list**-subsections (note the double brackets) and are applied in the order in which they are given by the :class:`~id_translation.mapping.HeuristicScore` wrapper class.

 .. list-table:: Section keys: ``[[*.mapping.score_function_heuristics]]``